koxudaxi/poetry-pycharm-plugin/docs/index.md

 However, PyCharm doesn't support poetry.

 This plugin support poetry.
-The code forked from the Pipenv integration code in IntelliJ-community.
+This source code was forked from the Pipenv integration code in IntelliJ-community.

 In this issue [PY-30702](https://youtrack.jetbrains.com/issue/PY-30702), the feature is discussing.
 But, We need time to get the proper functionality in PyCharm.